Redwood Coast California, USA Travel Guide

 Return in winter to experience powerful storms and solitude of redwoods.

-The forest floor gets busy with color.
+The woods floor gets busy with color.

-Explore new hiking trails or engage in river rafting or whale watching that are available seasonally.
+Check out new hiking trails or engage in river rafting or whale watching that are available seasonally.

 Your journey can foster personal growth and cultural appreciation.